 As noted earlier, the most important function of field supervisors is to control the quality of the data collection.
-A problem that arises frequently is that some interviewers may deliberately subtract years from the age of women or men who are 15 to 19, add years to women or men who are over 40, or add years to children under 5 in order to place them outside the age range of eligibility for the individual questionnaires.
-Sometimes interviewers may simply omit eligible women, men or children from the listing.
+A problem that arises frequently is that some interviewers may deliberately subtract years from the age of women who are 15 to 19, add years to women who are over 40, or add years to children under 5 in order to place them outside the age range of eligibility for the individual questionnaires.
+Sometimes interviewers may simply omit eligible women or children from the listing.
 In these ways they reduce their workload.
 If such practices are widespread, they can have a substantial impact on the quality of the survey data.

 A powerful tool for detecting and preventing this kind of interviewer error is to systematically spot check household composition.
-This will involve returning to certain households with a blank Household Questionnaire and filling in questions HL2 to HL9 for each person, that is, name, relationship to the head of the household, sex, age and eligibility.
-You should carefully probe the ages of girls and boys declared to be 11 to 14 years of age, of women and men 50 to 55 years of age, and of children 5 to 9 years of age.
+This will involve returning to certain households with a blank Household

+Questionnaire and filling in columns 2 to 8 for each person, that is, name, relationship to the head of the household, sex, age and eligibility.
+You should carefully probe the ages of girls declared to be 11 to 14 years of age, of women 50 to 55 years of age, and of children 5 to 9 years of age.
 The spot check should, if possible, be made the same day as the interviewer's visit so that the same respondent(s) can be found.

 The field supervisor will be responsible for conducting two spot checks of household composition in each sample cluster.
-He/she may ask the field editor to do spot checks, wherever appropriate and necessary.
+He/she may ask the editor to do spot checks, wherever appropriate and necessary.
 The selection of households to be checked should not be random.
-Rather, you should select households that contain women, men or children of borderline ages, that is, 11 to 14, 50 to 55 and 5 to 9.
+Rather, you should select households that contain women or children of borderline ages, that is, 11 to 14, 50 to 55 and 5 to 9.
 Furthermore, you should make sure that all of the team's interviewers are occasionally spot checked.

 After you have selected the households for the spot check, you will fill out the identification information on the cover sheets of blank Household Questionnaires with a red pen.
 At the top of the cover page write clearly 'SPOT CHECK'.
 You will then visit the selected households with only the spot-check questionnaire.
-After completing HL2 through HL9 (except HL8) of the Household Listing for each household member and visitor, obtain the Household Questionnaire completed by the interviewer and compare your listing with that of the interviewer.
-Write the results of this comparison with a red pen in any available space on the spot-check questionnaire (for example, in the unfilled space in questions HL10 through HL14 of the Household Listing or at the bottom of the page).
+After completing columns 2 through 8 of the Household Listing for each household member and visitor, obtain the Household Questionnaire completed by the interviewer and compare your listing with that of the interviewer.
+Write the results of this comparison with a red pen in any available space on the spot-check questionnaire (for example, in the unfilled space in columns 9 through 12 of the Household Listing or at the bottom of the page).
 There are a variety of possible results: identical listings; additional persons; fewer persons; a child under 5 years of age who, in the original interview, was listed as older; and most important, detection of an (additional) eligible respondent not identified in the original interview.

-If you discover a woman or man eligible for the individual interview who was not identified in the original interview, you must call the error to the interviewer's attention and send her back to interview the woman or man.
+If you discover a woman eligible for the individual interview who was not identified in the original interview, you must call the error to the interviewer's attention and send her back to interview the woman.
 If you discover a child for which a questionnaire should have been completed but was not, send the interviewer back to gather the missing information.